nicolito128/animegirls-holding-programming-books/README.md

 # Anime Girls Holding Programming Books
-This module provides a simple functionality to obtain images of anime-girls holding well-known programming books.
-The module is based on the eponymous project [`cat-milk/Anime-Girls-Holding-Programming-Books`](https://github.com/cat-milk/Anime-Girls-Holding-Programming-Books).
-All image rights and credits go to their respective authors, this repository is intended only to provide a simple functionality to use the images provided.
+This module provides a simple functionality to obtain images of anime-girls holding programming books.
+The module is based on the project [`cat-milk/Anime-Girls-Holding-Programming-Books`](https://github.com/cat-milk/Anime-Girls-Holding-Programming-Books).
+All image rights go to their respective authors, this repository is intended only to provide a simple functionality to use the images provided.

-The module does not handle, and does not plan to handle, +18 (adult content) images.

 ## How to use
 Import the module: